-Welcome to the 2018-2019 school year!
+Welcome to the 2021-2022 School Year!

-We begin the year fully committed to continue implementation of California State Standards district-wide in English Language Arts and Mathematics, as well as Literacy Standards in both Social Studies and Next Generation Science Standards.
+We begin the year fully committed to continue implementation of California State Standards district wide in English Language Arts and Mathematics, as well as Literacy Standards in both Social Studies and Next Generation Science Standards.
 We are proud of our students for making excellent gains in implementing and applying the standards in their studies.

-In science, we have provided "bridge" materials for grades 6-8 to implement integrated Next Generation Science Standards.
-Instead of isolated science instruction at each grade level, sixth through eigth grade students will experience life science, physical science, and earth science at each grade level.
-Teachers are attending NGSS training to aide in the successful integration and implementation.
+In science, we are implementing new instructional materials, Amplify, in grades K-8.
+Instead of isolated science instruction at each grade level, Next Generation Science Standards, integrate life science, physical science, and earth science at each grade level.
+Teachers are being trained in shifts in science instruction to aide in the successful integration and implementation.
 Also, teachers in grades 6-8 will be implementing TCI's History Alive program in Social Studies.
 The program is highly interactive and engaging.

 In teaching our State Standards, students will be implementing 21st Century skills that include Creativity, Critical Thinking, Collaboration and Communication (4 C’s).
-Students will be involved in creative endeavors that include activities such as project-based learning.
 As we begin to ask our students to think critically, they will be asked to analyze sources and cite evidence to support their answers.
 Our students will approach challenging tasks that require perseverance and deep problem solving.
-As 21stCentury communicators, students will need to justify their thinking both orally and in written form, write across the curriculum, as well as integrate technology into their learning.
+As 21st Century communicators, students will need to justify their thinking both orally and in written form, write across the curriculum, as well as integrate technology into their learning.

+The Educational Services Department of the Alta Loma School District works to provide a rigorous educational program, as well as many services and opportunities for our students.
 The goal of our Educational Services department is to create opportunities that foster continuous student growth and achievement.
 We can do that by being focused on instruction, student engagement, social and emotional health, and active participation both at school and home.
 We strive to team with you through a collaborative partnership to ensure excellence and a love of learning for all of our students.